mountain/gassim/docs/plan.md

 Building on the foundation of the first two phases, expand to more advanced analyses and more complex physical phenomena.

 ### Local Field Analysis
-- Implement spatial binning (Slab Analysis) in the Rust core to measure local fields:
+- Spatial binning (slab/cell) in Rust to measure local fields:
-  - Density `ρ(x)`
-  - Velocity `u(x)`
-  - Temperature `T(x)`
+  - Density ρ(x), Velocity u(x), Temperature T(x)

 ### Complex Phenomena Simulation
 - Shock Waves:
-  - Drive the piston at high speeds (Mach number `M > 1`) and use local field analysis to observe shock structure.
+  - High-speed piston (Mach M > 1) and local field analysis to resolve shock structure.
 - Shear Flow:
-  - Implement Lees–Edwards or sliding wall boundary conditions to measure fluid shear viscosity `η`.
+  - Lees–Edwards or sliding wall boundary conditions to measure viscosity η.

-### Entropy Production Calculation
+### Entropy Production and Contact Thermometry
-- Utilize Python to post-process local field data returned from Rust.
-- Estimate entropy production density using continuum mechanics formulas, connecting microscopic simulation with macroscopic irreversibility.
+- Python post-processing for entropy production density from local fields.
+- Thermo-planes (internal transmissive Maxwell patches) for in-bulk contact thermometry (planned).
+- Controller to drive heat flux to zero to estimate contact temperature.